 - An explanation and an apology

-- To make sure that the same mistake is not made again (this may include a hospital changing its procedures or the person responsible being disciplined or re-trained) or,
+- To make sure that the same mistake is not made again ( this may include a hospital changing its procedures or the person responsible for being disciplined or re-trained)

 You should first get a detailed explanation from your doctor or from the health care professional who was involved in your treatment.
 The Doctor’s Professional Code of Conduct says that a doctor should give you an explanation of what happened during your treatment and, if necessary, an apology.